Char2sGu/layout-projection/packages/angular/README.md

 </mat-list>
 ```

 Now animations declared on `<mat-list>` and any elements under `<mat-list>` will be scoped to the animation scope we just declared.

-Note that animation scopes declared in an component are also scoped to the component, thus we should not be able to use animation scopes declared in parent components without [sharing the animation scope](#shared-animation-scope).
+Note that due to Angular injection mechanism limitations, animations in child components will also share the scope if a new scope is not declared.
+Therefore, it is strongly recommended to always declare a scope before defining any animations.
+Use a [shared animation scope](#shared-animation-scope) if there is a need to share an animation scope between multiple components.

 We can also choose to attach the directive to an `<ng-container>` if there is no container elements available to attach to: